 Lift & Reach: By moving the joystick to the left and right the reach cylinder is actuated in the relevant direction; moving it back/towards and forwards/away from the operator gives lift and lower respectively.
-These actions are either on or off but the speed of movement can be increased or decreased by adjusting the speed controllers positioned on the lift and reach cylinders.
+These actions are proportional; that is small joystick displacements give slow cylinder movements and large displacements give faster cylinder movements.
 Shelbourne Reynolds Ltd or a Shelbourne Reynolds approved dealer will set-up the controls to the operators liking when the machine is delivered.